 3. Dept. of Planning, administration and acquisition

-- a) Plan the needs in medicines, consumables and medical equipment to meet the needs of the National Health Service institutions; - b) Request from SAMES, the supply of medicines, reagents, medical consumables and health equipment for the institutions of the National Health Service;
+a) Plan the needs in medicines, consumables and medical equipment to meet the needs of the National b) Request from SAMES, the supply of medicines, reagents, medical consumables and health equipment for the institutions of the National Health Service;